ic-27/stm32f4-spectrum-analyzer/README.md

   - [ ] Display DSP output onto OLED
   - [ ] Use I2C to allow audio playback

+## Demo ##
+Coming soon! :-)

 ## Structure ##
 ```
 build: makefile for building and flashing project
 test:  makefile for running unit & integration tests using CppUTest
 lib:   external libraries
 src:   contains src and header files for building the project split into application, bsp, and driver
 misc:  audio spectrum analyzer written in python3 & wav files
 ```

-## Building ##
-WIP

-## Demo ##
+## How to Build ##
 Coming soon! :-)

 ## Libraries ##